Ecumenism and interreligious dialogue of Pope Francis: Lutheranism

 On 31 October 2016, Pope Francis commemorated the 499th anniversary of the Reformation with Lutherans in Sweden.
-This event opened the 500th year (Note: 31 October 2016 is the 499th anniversary of the start of the Reformation.) since the Reformation began with Martin Luther posting his Ninety-five Theses in Wittenberg in 1517.
+This event opened the 500th year (Note: 31 October 2016 was the 499th anniversary of the start of the Reformation.) since the Reformation began with Martin Luther posting his Ninety-five Theses in Wittenberg in 1517.
 The Pope visited the 950-year-old Lund Cathedral, located in Sweden's southernmost and originally Danish province of Scania.
 He celebrated an ecumenical liturgy together with the president of the Lutheran World Federation Bishop Dr. Munib Younan.
 Pope Francis expressed his shared desire with leaders of the Church of Sweden to achieve full communion, but said more ecumenical work needed to be done to work towards communion.
 The two churches called for focusing on what unites their faith rather than what separates them from each other (Pope Francis previously made a similar treaty with the Orthodox Church.)
 The following day the Pope conducted a Catholic Mass at a football stadium in Malmö.

 In 2013, Mark Hanson, then presiding bishop of the Evangelical Lutheran Church in America (ELCA), greeted the news of Cardinal Bergoglio's election with a public statement that praised his work with Lutherans in Argentina.